 - Checking out books: Alumni must complete a registration form at Leyburn Library Information Desk.
 There is four week loan period.
 More info at the Library services page.
 Local alums can join the Friends of the Library for more access.

 - Local alumni also have access to the Law Library and can use the facility to meet with clients, perform a negotiation or take a deposition.
 Visit the Law Alumni page for more information.

 - Outing Club: Alumni have access to the Outing Club Barn and can check out equipment.
 Call first to check availability: (540) 458-4066 or by e-mail at email@example.com.

 - Fitness Center & Natatorium: Alumni have access to the fitness center, the natatorium (during open swim) and can sign up for group fitness classes as a community member.
 Local Alumni, and their spouse/domestic partner, and college-age and younger dependents who wish to use the facilities need to register for a privilege card in the Athletic Office.
 Email Wanda Scott at firstname.lastname@example.org or Call the Athletic Office at 540-458-8670

 - Living in Rockbridge, alumni have easy access to all the speakers, performances and events on campus, including Alumni College in the summer.
 Alumni can sign up for campus notices - a daily digest of what's going on at W&L and the community.

-- Lee Chapel: Alumni can reserve the Lee Chapel for a wedding at the W&L community price of $1000 instead of the Lexington/Rockbridge County price of $1500.
+- University Chapel: Alumni can reserve the University Chapel for a wedding at the W&L community price of $1000 instead of the Lexington/Rockbridge County price of $1500.